 ≤ n * 1/(1 - 1/2) ≤ 2n

-So for logn number of insertions (at each doubling point), we need to perform at max 2n copy operations.
-On another side, there is no need to perform copy operations for remaining n - logn insertions.
+For a logn number of insertions (at each doubling point), we need to perform at max 2n copy operations.
+On the other hand, there is no need to perform copy operations for remaining n - logn insertions.
 Total copy operation per insertion = 2n / n = 2.
 So on average, each n element moves only two times, which is constant.

-For implementing a dynamic array as an abstract data type in C++ or Java, or some other programming language, we need to define these things:
+For implementing a dynamic array as an abstract data type in C++, Java, or some other programming language, we need to define these things:

-Now we define and implement dynamic array operations to work on the data.
-We can also define some other operations based on need.
+Now we define and implement dynamic array operations.
+We can also define other operations based on need.

-Note: For better abstraction, we can declare reSizeArray() and shrinkArray() methods as private members of the class, because both operations will be used internally by the insertion and deletion methods.
+For better abstraction, we can declare reSizeArray() and shrinkArray() methods as private members, because both operations will be used internally by the insertion and deletion methods.
 So there is no need to provide public access to these methods.
-Think!

 public class DynamicArray